DataSF/datasf.github.io/_resource_topics/open-data-release-toolkit.md

 ---
 title: Open Data Release Toolkit
-description: Toolkit to assess the release of de-identified sensitive or protected datasets on the open data portal.
+description: 'Toolkit to manage risks when publishing data.
+The Privacy Edition assess the release of de-identified sensitive or protected datasets on the open data portal.
 Including a step-by-step guide and supporting form.
+The Security Edition is a 4 step process for managing other types of risks (life / safety, property, etc).'
 tags:
 audiences:
   - Data Publisher
   - Data Coordinator
 resources_list:
-  - name: Open Data Release Toolkit
+  - name: 'Open Data Release Toolkit: Privacy Edition'
     description: Toolkit to assess the release of de-identified sensitive or protected datasets on the open data portal.
     post_date: 2015-08-08 00:00:00
     resource_type: Toolkit